The ethics of psychedelic retreats

 Red Flags to Watch For:

 Crucial Point: Personal experience with psychedelics or Tantra does not equal professional competence to guide others.
-Facilitation requires specific skills developed through experience, training and supervision.15 The combination of psychedelics and Tantra increases the potential for power imbalances and transference; facilitators MUST be skilled in ethical boundaries.23
+Facilitation requires specific skills developed through experience, training and supervision.

 Table 2: Quick Facilitator Check